-The Seawright Haynes Town Hall put together in haste and shared on Facebook last night bombed.
+The Seawright Haynes Town Hall put together in haste and shared on Facebook in July bombed.
 It bombed as any informercial masquerading as a town hall would.

 By David Stone

 Table of contents